 Lauren Baker is an established artist who entirely self funds her career and growth through selling art, either as print editions, originals or commissions.
 Having embarked on a promising career in marketing she had an epiphanic moment where she quit her job, travelled the world and found her calling as an artist as part of a Street Art project in Florianopolis.
 Her story is a remarkable journey of self-belief, tenacity and an unwillingness to compromise in her determination to make it as an artist.
 This story is important because it provides a backdrop and context for the work itself, which we at creativehub have found is really important in terms of selling artwork.

-Considering your success, do buyers still feel the need to talk to you about your work?
+Considering your art career success, do buyers still feel the need to talk to you about your artworks?

 It helps if I can because people buy into the whole package, they buy into me and my story and why I am making the art.
 I tend to make friends with my buyers, I am interested in them and I talk to them about my story and my art, but I am interested in their story too and what kind of art they have in their home.
 I think it’s a beautiful thing when people invest in you and your work.